 We tend to focus our efforts on developing customer care programmes and staying in close contact throughout with our customers.
 This has helped us to grow by over 300% in recent years.
 If you get customer service right then your business will succeed.

 We do share Rachel's sentiments though with some of the larger national and international processing firms.
 When we pick up new clients that were previously with larger payroll outsourcing firms the main reason quoted for leaving is the perceived indifference of a faceless organisation.
 We shouldn't complain though, picking up new work from larger nationals is excellent news for us.

 With a small flexible team we know we can deliver (and our clients regularly tell us) a fast to react personal service that the mid tier clients want and need with a full customer care package behind it.
 Making sure that we can respond before any payroll issues arise.

-Richard is the managing director of Dataplan Payroll Limited and is also responsible for the ideas and development of Dataplan's innovative technology solutions such as ePaysafe.
+Richard is the CEO of Dataplan Payroll Limited and is also responsible for the ideas and development of Dataplan's innovative technology solutions such as ePaysafe.